Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/debug/scantool.md

 5. *Optional:* If you are experiencing crashes, please check your *wallpaper_engine* directory for any **.mdmp** files and also send them to us either via email (**logs@wallpaperengine.io**) or by uploading them somewhere.
 If you can find a lot of .mdmp files, please just send the newest ones.

 ::: tip
-Even if the scan tool does not report any issues at first glance, a deeper investigation of the log file often reveals common computer issues which help us to quickly provide advice to you how to fix your technical issues.
+Even if the analysis tool does not report any issues at first glance, a deeper investigation of the log file often reveals common computer issues which help us to quickly provide advice to you how to fix your technical issues.
 :::

 #### Additional video help